 Wind and brass instruments are at the heart of the symphony orchestra, of marching bands, jazz combos, school and community concert bands.
 Our faculty offers personalized instruction from beginning experiences for youngsters through college audition preparation and adult learners in flute, Baroque flute (traverso), recorder, oboe, clarinet, bassoon, the saxophone family, trumpet, French horn, trombone and other low brass.
 Your special interests in Baroque, Celtic, Chinese, Jazz, Classical, and other repertoire and styles are welcome!

-Ensemble opportunities exist for almost every wind student: Recorder Ensembles, Intergenerational Flute Choir, NE Flute Orchestra, IH Big Band, plus Chamber Ensembles of any size, playing any style of music.
-Jazz combos are available too!
+Ensemble opportunities exist for almost every wind student: Recorder Ensembles, Intergenerational Flute Choir, NE Flute Orchestra, Youth Wind Ensemble, Big Band, plus Chamber Ensembles of any size, playing any style of music.
+Jazz combos are available, too.
 See the ensemble listings in age appropriate sections for more information.

-Performance-enhancing workshops and classes are available for any student at any level, from District Audition workshops to regular study of the Alexander Technique.
+Performance-enhancing workshops and classes are offered for any student at any level, from District Audition workshops to Music Theory and Composition.
 Classes in Music Theory can improve your musical understanding (think of it as the grammar behind the poetry of music).
-Studying composition will unleash the creative spirit within every musician and put you closer to that spark of genius which drove Mozart, Beethoven, and Duke Ellington to put pen to paper.
-Please see Workshops & Special Programs for opportunities to learn how to develop more completely as a musician.
-We welcome you, or welcome you back, to Indian Hill's Woodwinds and Brass Department!
+Studying Composition will unleash the creative spirit within every musician and put you closer to that spark of genius which drove Mozart, Beethoven, and Duke Ellington to put pen to paper.
+Please see Workshops & Special Programs for more opportunities to learn how to develop more completely as a musician.

 B.M., Boston Conservatory.
 Principal teachers: Eddie Daniels, Jerry Bergonzi and Pat Prencipe